braisdom/ObjectiveSql/README.md

 # To take a new SQL experience in Java
 How is the ObjectiveSql, how does it stand out from the many ORM frameworks?
-Although Java is a static language , it has provided the ability to extend code dynamically since version 1.6([JSR269](https://www.jcp.org/en/jsr/detail?id=269)), makes the same as Ruby, Python, Javascript and other dynamic languages, except that it provides extension point at compiling.
+Although Java is a static language , but it has provided the ability to extend code dynamically since version 1.6([JSR269](https://www.jcp.org/en/jsr/detail?id=269)), makes the same as Ruby, Python, Javascript and other dynamic languages, except that it provides extension point at compiling.

 SQL programming in Java has always been a difficult problem.
 Sometimes it is mixed in Java codess as a string, sometimes it exists in the template language, and when it is encapsulated by Fluent, it cannot be associated with Domain Model also.